sjtower/super-lunk-world/notes.md

 1. monkeys?
 1. save caveman / robot with PBs
 1. wake hermit crab to hit switch
-1. Thin ice to force delay - spikes, spears, lasers
+1. Thin ice to force delay - spikes, spears, lasers, whip away lava
 1. mine on FP puzzle/timing
 1. lava elevator with trees on either / one side / vines
 1. snakes on bramble